California Policy Research Initiative (CAPRI)

 California is the world’s fifth-largest economy and the source for ideas that shape our collective future.
 Continuing to nurture innovation requires adaptation, and institutions like SIEPR can help policymakers understand problems we face and how to address them.
 With technology changing how society operates, the COVID pandemic fueling inequality and climate change threatening our environment, sustainability will require all our efforts — including a close examination of how economic policies shape these issues.

-Under the direction of Faculty Director Frank Wolak and Managing Director Irena Asmundson, CAPRI’s will produce California-specific policy briefs for lawmakers and government officials, introduce Stanford researchers to the budget and administrative context in which policymakers operate, and explore ways to grow connections between policymakers and Stanford researchers.
+Under the direction of Faculty Director Bruce Cain and Managing Director Preeti Hehmeyer, CAPRI’s will produce California-specific policy briefs for lawmakers and government officials, introduce Stanford researchers to the budget and administrative context in which policymakers operate, and explore ways to grow connections between policymakers and Stanford researchers.

 - Produce four policy briefs directed at California-specific issues (such as unemployment insurance funding or Prop.
 13 impacts on fiscal sustainability.